strainmike/vigrep/README.md

 # Contributing

-Feel free to improve this.
+Feel free to post PRs to improve this.
 This currently does the bare minimum I want of it.